-“Chain migration” is a term used mostly by advocates of restricting immigration to describe legal, family-based immigration.
+“Chain migration” is a term commonly used by advocates of restricting immigration to describe legal, family-based immigration.
 Under current U.S. immigration law, citizens may sponsor certain relatives for green cards.
-Green card holders can also sponsor a smaller group of relatives for green cards.
-Collectively, this ability of immigrants who later become green card holders and citizens to sponsor their family members is described by some as a “chain” of migration.
+Green card holders may, in turn, sponsor a smaller group of relatives for green cards.
+Collectively, this ability of immigrants, who later become green card holders and citizens, to sponsor their family members is described by some as a “chain” of migration.

 How does family-sponsored immigration work?